Z-Score Pairs Trading Fails on Every Exchange Tested: 7-Exchange Backtest

 The convergence rate doesn't predict performance

 The chart showing convergence rate vs average trade return across all seven exchanges illustrates this directly.
-Taiwan and UK are the outliers with near-zero avg trade returns (+0.107% and -0.053% respectively).
-The US has the highest convergence rate and one of the worst avg trade returns (-0.181%).
-There is no positive relationship between convergence rate and profitability.
+The US has the highest convergence and a middling avg trade return (-0.183%).
+Canada and Germany have worse avg trade returns (-0.405% and -0.394%) despite similar or lower convergence rates.
+There is no strong relationship between convergence rate and profitability.

 The explanation is mechanical.
 Convergence rate measures how often the z-score returns to below 0.5 standard deviations from the mean.
 That's a mild condition.
 The spread only needs to travel from |z|=2.0 to |z|<0.5, which corresponds to a small move in log-price space.
 The gain from that travel, after four transaction legs, often doesn't survive.